CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### PostgreSQL Version Specific Metrics

 The following metrics either require special considerations when monitoring specific versions of PostgreSQL, or are only available for specific versions.
 These metrics are found in the `queries_pg##.yml` files, where ## is the major version of PG.
 Unless otherwise noted, the below metrics are available for all versions of PG.
 These metrics are recommend as a minimum default for the global exporter.

- * *ccp_connection_stats_active* - Count of active connections

- * *ccp_connection_stats_idle* - Count of idle connections

- * *ccp_connection_stats_idle_in_txn* - Count of idle in transaction connections

- * *ccp_connection_stats_max_blocked_query_time* - Runtime of longest running query that has been blocked by a heavyweight lock

- * *ccp_connection_stats_max_connections* - Current value of max_connections for reference

- * *ccp_connection_stats_max_idle_in_txn_time* - Runtime of longest idle in transaction (IIT) session.

- * *ccp_connection_stats_max_query_time* - Runtime of longest general query (inclusive of IIT).

- * *ccp_connection_stats_max_blocked_query_time* - Runtime of the longest running query that has been blocked by a heavyweight lock

- * *ccp_replication_lag_replay_time* - Time since a replica received and replayed a WAL file; only shown on replica instances.
-Note that this is not the main way to determine if a replica is behind its primary.
-This metric only monitors the time since the replica replayed the WAL vs when it was received.
-It also does not monitor when a WAL replay replica completely stops receiving WAL (see received_time metric).
-It is a secondary metric for monitoring WAL replay on the replica itself.

- * *ccp_replication_lag_received_time* - Similar to *ccp_replication_lag_replay_time*, however this value always increases between replay of WAL files.
-Effective for monitoring that a WAL replay replica has actually received WAL files.
-Note this will cause false positives when used as an alert for replica lag if the primary receives no writes (which means there is no WAL to send).

- * *ccp_replication_lag_size_bytes* - Only provides values on instances that have attached replicas (primary, cascading replica).
-Tracks byte lag of every streaming replica connected to this database instance.
-This is the main way that replication lag is monitored.
-Note that if you have WAL replay only replicas, this will not be reflected here.

- * *ccp_replication_slots_active* - Active state of given replication slot.
-1 = true.
-0 = false.

- * *ccp_replication_slots_retained_bytes* - The amount of WAL (in bytes) being retained for given slot.

- * *ccp_wal_activity_total_size_bytes* - Current size in bytes of the WAL directory

- * *ccp_wal_activity_last_5_min_size_bytes* - PostgreSQL 10 and later only.
-Current size in bytes of the last 5 minutes of WAL generation.
-Includes recycled WALs.

- * *ccp_pg_hba_checksum_status* - PostgreSQL 10 and later only.
-Value of checksum monitioring status for pg_catalog.pg_hba_file_rules (pg_hba.conf).
-0 = valid config.
-1 = settings changed.
-Settings history is available for review in the table `monitor.pg_hba_checksum`.
-To reset current config to valid after alert, run monitor.pg_hba_checksum_set_valid().
-Note this will clear the history table.

  * *ccp_data_checksum_failure_count* - PostgreSQL 12 and later only.
 Total number of checksum failures on this database.